Wiredcraft/test-backend/README.md

 ### Playing around directly

-`./dev up-staging`, then the service will served on `http://localhost:3000`
+`./dev up-staging`, (wating for all services started) then the service will served on `http://localhost:3000`

 Using `./dev down-staging` to remove containers.
 Remove `tmp/staging` to clear all files of `staging`